SingleStore Managed Service does not support this command.

 After changing the schema of a large table using

-Prior to performing maintenance operations (such as SingleStore DB upgrades) that require you to take leaves offline.
-Especially if your workload is highly transactional this will save recovery time on the leaves as they will have significantly fewer transactions to replay after loading the most recent snapshot into memory.
+Prior to performing maintenance operations (such as SingleStore DB upgrades) that require you to take leaves offline, especially if your workload is highly transactional.